jimfinnis/angort/README.md

 ### Closures

-Anonymous functions can refer to variables in their enclosing function, in which case a closure is created to store the value when the enclosing function exits.
+Anonymous functions can refer to variables in their enclosing function or word, in which case a closure is created to store the value when the enclosing function exits.
 This closure is mutable - its value can be changed by the anonymous function.
 For example:

     :mkcounter |:x|     # declare a local variable x 0!x             # set it to zero